rescript-association/genType/README.md

 3. Add `[@genFlow]` annotations to the values to be used from javascript.
 If an annotated value uses a type, the type must be anotated too.
 See e.g. [Component2.re](sample-project/src/Component2.re).

 # Limitations

-<span style="color:red">Work in progress, only for early adopters.
-It is possible that the workflow will change in future.</span>

 Currently `genFlow` only supports bucklescript projects with in-source generation of `.bs.js` files.